Return of Title IV Federal Student Aid Policy

 At the time you withdraw, the Student Finance Office will automatically use all or a portion of your institutional refund as payment toward the amount that must be returned to the Title IV programs.
 You may also be required to repay a portion of the aid funds that were disbursed to you after your charges had been paid.
 You will be notified/billed for any grant funds that must be repaid immediately.

-Failure to resolve the repayment within 45 days will result in your account being sent to the U.S. Department of Education for Collection and a HOLD being placed on all future financial aid eligibility.
+Failure to resolve the repayment within 30 days could result in your account being sent to the U.S. Department of Education for Collection and a HOLD being placed on all future financial aid eligibility.
 You will not be allowed to obtain grades and/or an academic transcript.
 Student loan funds are to be repaid in accordance with the terms of the loan.

-The Financial Aid Office will determine if your are eligible to receive Title IV funds that were awarded but not yet disbursed to you at the time of your withdrawal from school.
+The Financial Aid Office will determine if you are eligible to receive Title IV funds that were awarded but not yet disbursed to you at the time of your withdrawal from school.
 If you are eligible for a post-withdrawal disbursement, we will first apply these funds to your outstanding college charges (if any).
 Any remaining amount of the post-withdrawal disbursement will be released to you.
+If the post-withdrawal disbursement is in the form of a loan, you will be required to accept the loan in writing by replying to a letter received by the financial aid office.
+You can expect to receive the letter pertaining to this within 2-3 weeks from withdrawing.
+A post-withdrawal disbursement amount would first be used to pay any outstanding charges on your student account before the funds would be returned to you.

 If you owe a grant repayment or have an outstanding student loan, any class refund due to you may be claimed by the Financial Aid Office and returned to the lender or the proper financial aid account.
 Click here to view the Refund Policy.